gwwang16/DeepRL-Robot-Arm/README.md

 To make sure that the reinforcement learners are still functioning properly from C++, a simple example of using the API called [`catch`](samples/catch/catch.cpp) is provided.
 Similar in concept to pong, a ball drops from the top of the screen which the agent must catch before the ball reaches the bottom of the screen, by moving it's paddle left or right.

-To test the textual [`catch`](samples/catch/catch.cpp) sample, run the following executable from the terminal.
-After around 100 episodes or so, the agent should start winning the episodes nearly 100% of the time:
+To test the textual [`catch`](samples/catch/catch.cpp) sample, run the following executable from the terminal:

 ``` bash
 $ cd RoboND-DeepRL-Project/build/aarch64/bin